bubblesaddon/Bubbles/index.md

-## Welcome to Bubbles for Kodi
+# Welcome to Bubbles for Kodi

 The new Bubble Kodi add-on brings a large streaming movie and TV show add-on from file hosts, torrents, and usenet.
 Bubbles uses Premiumize and Real-Debrid as its backbone, which provides some awesome Kodi features.
 Read on for more info.

 You can read how to install Bubbles addon from our friend [Kodi Add-ons Expert](https://kodi.expert/bubbles-kodi/) to maintain and preview the content for your website in Markdown files.

+## How to install Bubbles Kodi Add-on?

+Installation is easy and it's the same way as installing any Kodi Add-on.
+We have provided a simple guide to install [Bubbles Kodi Add-on](https://kodi.expert/bubbles-kodi/).
+In 5 minutes you will be able to use it as you like.

 ### Bubbles is the best Kodi Add-on but you need to be a PRO to configure it

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Here is the latest changelog for Bubbles Kodi Add-on:

 ```markdown
 #Bubbles Kodi Addon v2.4 Change Log